 Senator ROTH.
 The final question is, Do you see any downside risk vis-a-vis other investment securities for the new savings bond we are proposing in the Roth-Roth package?

-we are proposing in the Roth-Roth package?
-Representative RoTH.
+Representative Roth.
 I do not see any problem here, Senator.
 The savings bond appeals to the small, consistent saver who values the security and long term of the investment.
 Therefore, other investment securities would continue to appeal to savers with more funds to invest who seek greater financial reward with the associated risks involved.
 As investors become more sophisticated, I would anticipate that additional savings might be placed in other investment securities in addition to the savings bond.
 Treasury has proposed changes to both the savings bonds and the long-term bonds in order to continue to attract the more sophisticated saver.
 This endorses the proposals we've set forth in the Roth-Roth package, in my view.
-My goal is to make sure that people can invest in savings bonds because it is both a practical and patriotic thing to do.
+My goal is to make sure that people can invest in savings bonds because it is both a practical and patriotic thing to

-Senator ROTH.
+Senator Roth.
 Well, gentlemen, I want to thank all three of you for your patient forbearance and particularly for your helpful testimony.
 I think this initiative is an important one and I am very optimistic, Congressman Roth, that we will prevail before the summer is out.

-Representative ROTH.
+Representative Roth.
 I think so.
 I think we will, Senator, and I appreciate your support and help in this effort.